fcazalet/loggot/README.md

 ## How to use it

-In Godot project settings, add an autoload named 'Loggot' that target loggot.gd.
+In Godot project settings, check if an autoload named 'Loggot' exists.
+If it doesn't, add one targeting loggot.gd.

 Basic synchronous example: